 A new series of DEL Outreach videos freely available on YouTube introduces aspects of the National Science Foundation's Documenting Endangered Languages program.
 Narrated by experts in the field, the series is intended to help applicants design effective projects and compile competitive proposals.
 For more information, see the project playlist which updates to the latest list of videos.
 Video production supported by NSF-DEL grant #BCS 1500695.

 |D. T. Langendoen - CISEfirstname.lastname@example.org||(703) 292-5088|

 Important Information for Proposers

-on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 19-1), is effective for proposals submitted, or due, on or after February 25, 2019.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 19-1 may apply to proposals submitted in response to this funding opportunity.

+This program provides educational opportunities for Undergraduate Students, Graduate Students, Postdoctoral Fellows.
 Individuals interested in applying for funding should see the program guidelines above.